nekojun/iocage-plugin-mirakurun/README.md

 It can also be configured from the WebUI.
 The WebUI allows you to configure the server, tuner, and channel settings as well as view the tuner usage, logs, and event history.

-When it comes to channels, you can set them up to be scanned automatically.
-To do this, you need to send a request to the WebAPI, but you can easily do this from the Suwagger UI.
+As for the channels, they can be scanned and set automatically.
+You need to send a request to the WebAPI to execute it, which can be easily done from the Suwagger UI.

 - Suwagger UI: `http://your_ip_addr:40772/api/debug`
 - Scan Channels: `http://your_ip_addr:40772/api/debug?url=/api/docs#/config/channelScan`